Welcome to Pleasant View Baptist Church Online!

 To provide, by the leadership of God's Holy Spirit, worship experiences through prayer, praise, fellowship, and proclaiming the Word of God.

-lost souls to the saving Knowledge of Jesus Christ through preaching, witnessing, and the support of missions
+To lead lost souls to the saving Knowledge of Jesus Christ through preaching, witnessing, and the support of missions

-Christians through a nurturing atmosphere, proper teaching of the Holy Scriptures, and other activities that enhance the Christian experience
+To disciple Christians through a nurturing atmosphere, proper teaching of the Holy Scriptures, and other activities that enhance the Christian experience

 To support our community through prayer, encouragement and helping those in need.

-This week's devotion for April 13, 2025
+This week's devotion for September 7, 2025

 Yours in Christ,